BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 ### What is a Knowledge Graph?

 A Knowledge Graph is a modern approach to enabling the interlinked representations of entities (real-world objects, activities or concepts).
-Knowledge Graphs combine properties of databases (enabling structured queries), graphs (finding and analysing data via entity relationships) and knowledge bases (that enable navigating knowledge and inferring facts).
+In order to find more information about Knowledge Graphs, please visit the section @ref:["Understanding the Knowledge Graph"](getting-started/understanding-knowledge-graphs.md)

 Blue Brain Nexus employs a Knowledge Graph to enable validation, search, analysis and integration of data.

-As you can see in 'Understanding the Knowledge Graph' @ref:[page](getting-started/understanding-knowledge-graphs.md), at the heart of Blue Brain Nexus platform lies a Knowledge Graph, that provides knowledge representation to enable data integration and FAIR principles at Blue Brain and across the neuroscience community.

-Indeed, Nexus allow scientists to:

-- Register and manage relevant entity types

-- Submit data to the platform and describe their provenance using the W3C PROV model

-- Search, discover, reuse and derive data generated within and outside the platform for the purpose of driving their own scientific endeavours.

 ### How do I report a bug?
 Which support Blue Brain Nexus team provide?